adwaitjog/mafia/README.md

 benchmark suites (e.g., CUDA, Parboil, SHOC and Rodinia).
 From these benchmarks, one can construct 300 2-application workloads and 2300 3-application workloads.

+If you use or build on this framework, please cite:
+Adwait Jog, Onur Kayiran, Tuba Kesten, Ashutosh Pattnaik, Evgeny Bolotin, Niladrish Chatterjee, Stephen W. Keckler, Mahmut T. Kandemir, Chita R. Das, Anatomy of GPU Memory System for Multi-Application Execution, In the Proceedings of 1st International Symposium on Memory Systems (MEMSYS), Washington, DC, Oct 2015

 Setting up Environment
 ----------------------
 To enable working with MAFIA, first you need to setup GPGPU-Sim.
 The simulator can be found at